data-forge/data-forge-js/README.md

 - Minimize the magic, everything should be understandable, the API should be orthogonal.
 - The library should have high performance.
 - Be able to use a similar API in both Javascript and C#.
-- The code you build during interactive data exploration should be transplantable to an webapp, server or microservice.
+- The code you build during interactive data exploration should be transplantable to a webapp, server or microservice.

 ## Implementation